khDev01/web-scraper/README.md

 used:
 * python
-  * python libraries BeautifulSoup and requests
+  * BeautifulSoup library
+  * request library

+data formats include json, csv, xml, sql db, excel and pdf - http://scrapingauthority.com/scraped-data-format/

 Page Scraper - Create an application which connects to a site and pulls out all links, or images, and saves them to a list.